Oleg-Savitski/TeachMeSkills_C32_HW_Lesson_12/README.md

 the program should return that the link is valid. and when you enter tcp://teachmeskills.by/kursy/programmirovaniya-online - the program should return that the link is not valid (the link starts with neither http nor https).

+Task 3.

+Enter a number of any length (from zero to infinity).
+We need to find the sum of his numbers